sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-restore/cp-sdk-android-flows-restore.md

 4. The restore flow will notify the same events as the onboarding flow and one additional `UnlockWithPasscode` event, which is specific to the restore flow.
 When the app is unlocked using a passcode, the client code can get the passcode from the `onUnlockWithPasscode` callback of the `FlowStateListener` instance and open the secure store.
 [Customize the Onboarding Flow](cp-sdk-android-flows-onboarding) explains the events notified in the onboarding flow.

 5. When the app is put to background, the Flows component will monitor whether the passcode is timed out based on the "Lock Timeout" value defined in the passcode policy.
 When the passcode is timed out and the app is put to foreground again, a timeout unlock flow will be started.
-This is the f`FlowType.TIMEOUT_UNLOCK` flow type, which is used internally by the Flows component for the passcode timeout scenario.
+This is the `FlowType.TIMEOUT_UNLOCK` flow type, which is used internally by the Flows component for the passcode timeout scenario.
 This flow's function is exactly the same as that of the restore flow.

 [OPTION END]